jreisinger/docs/data/notes/apps/nginx.md

 ## Modules

 In version 1.9.11 (2016) Nginx added support for dynamic modules similar to Dynamic Shared Objects (DSO) of Apache HTTP server.
-Before that you needed to recompile Nginx if you update a module.
+Before that you needed to recompile Nginx if you updated a module.
+Now you can load/unload a module into NGINX at runtime.

 To load a dynamic module: